The Power of Praise in Deliverance from Affliction

 It seems people are so inundated with affliction and church dogma that just "do not work," they never stop asking about deliverance from their problems.

-Psalm 107 begins with the assurance that it is never God’s will for His people to remain in emotional and spiritual bondage, although we still live physically in this fallen world until Jesus comes to take us home, and are subject to disasters on a physical level.
+Psalm 107 begins with the assurance that it is never God’s will for His people to remain in emotional and spiritual bondage, although we still live physically in this fallen world until Jesus comes to take us home, and are, therefore, subject to disasters on emotional and physical levels.
 Nevertheless, let us “give thanks to the Lord for His great works of deliverance.
 For His mercy endures forever.
-Let the redeemed of the Lord say so, whom He has delivered [past tense] from the hand of the enemy…” This deliverance completely fulfilled in our New Covenant Jesus.
+Let the redeemed of the Lord say so, whom He has delivered [past tense] from the hand of the enemy…” This deliverance was completely fulfilled in our New Covenant Jesus.
 Eph.
 1:7; Col. 1:13-14, “In Him we have [present tense,] redemption through His blood, [which is only by] the forgiveness of our sins by His grace [and not by church acts, so-called deliverance ministers, or our own goodness.]”

 I cannot emphasize this enough.
-Even the Old, ousted nation of Israel who lived during the Old, ousted covenant that pertained to them as a physical nation in a physical land, (Heb.
-8:13,) knew that their enemy had absolutely no hold on them, for “God has [past tense] called them OUT of the house of bondage [in Egypt]” to serve Him in spirit and in truth above all else in this world, (Ex.
+The Old, ousted nation of Israel lived during the Old, ousted Testament or covenant that pertained to them as a physical nation in a literal land, (Heb.
+8:13.)
+Yet, they also knew that their enemies had absolutely no hold on them, for “God has [past tense] called them OUT of the house of bondage [in Egypt]” to serve Him in spirit and in truth above all else in this world, (Ex.
 20:1-6; Jn.
 4:21-24.)
-Because everything under the New Covenant is spiritual, (Kingdom, High Priest, temple, priesthood, heavenly ‘homeland,’) 1 Pt.
-2:9-10 declares that all sincere disciples of Jesus “were called OUT of [the kingdom of] darkness INTO His marvelous light, (Col. 1:13-14.)
+Because everything under Jesus’ New Covenant is spiritual, (Kingdom, High Priest, temple, priesthood, heavenly ‘homeland,’) 1 Pt.
+2:9-10 declares that all sincere disciples of Jesus “were called OUT of [the kingdom of] darkness INTO His marvelous light,” (Col. 1:13-14.)
 Salvation, redemption and blessing, which Jesus paid for on Golgotha by fulfilling the Old Testament Law in totality, (Mt.
-5:17,) is, therefore, a spiritual place or position where all true believers in Christ, (being reborn from personal faith in Him,) must constantly live, (Jn.
+5:17,) is therefore a spiritual place or position inside Jesus’ New Testament/Covenant Kingdom where all true believers in Christ, (being reborn from personal faith in Him,) must constantly live, (Jn.
 1:12-13; 3:3-5; 1 Jn.
 2:27.)

 As a result, there is no such thing as a ‘deliverance ministry.’
 They operate in utter violation of God’s Old and New Covenant Truth and teach Jesus’ blood-bought believers lies about so-called ‘bondage and curses,’ instead of giving them God’s Scriptural Truth, (Jesus Himself,) Who stated, “You will know the Truth – and the Truth will set you free!”